Mortgage Q&A: “How much do mortgage brokers make?”

 In other words, they either charge you directly to close the loan or they get paid by the lender and you pay for that commission indirectly (not out-of-pocket at closing) via a higher interest rate.

-It’s similar to YSP, but brokers must choose a compensation plan upfront with all the lenders they work with, as opposed to charging different amounts on each loan as they see fit.
+It’s similar to YSP, but brokers must choose a compensation plan upfront with each lender they work with, as opposed to charging different amounts on each loan as they see fit.

-But they may select a higher compensation structure with Bank B that gives them 2% on each closed loan.
-This essentially allows them to send their loans to higher-paying banks depending on their ability to sell the customer on a potentially higher rate.
+But they may select a higher compensation structure with Bank B that gives them 1.5% on each closed loan.

-So you can still get a raw deal.
-But at least they can no longer get paid on both the front and back end of the loan.
+In other words, you can still get a raw deal, or at least a not-as-good deal.
+The good news is they can no longer get paid on both the front and back end of the loan.

 However, you should continue to be vigilant and look over your loan documents to ensure you aren’t being overcharged.